ihtasham42/social-media-app/README.md

-# social-media-app
+# PostIt
-Social media application built with the MERN stack
+PostIt is a social media web application, built with the MERN stack.

 ## Features
 - Create, read, update and delete posts